TahaInc/heartwave/docs/TraceabilityMatrix.md

+Notes:
-Note: The user interface provided is a suggestion, and not a requirement.
+The user interface provided is a suggestion, and not a requirement.
 However, some elements of the provided interface are required.
+This traceability matrix does not currently include details regarding the calculation of certain metrics (such as Achievement score).

 | Requirement | Use Case | Implemented By | Tested By | Description |
 | :---------- | :------- | :------------- | :-------- | :---------- |
 | A light indicates an active pulse reading |     |    |    |    |